antoinevastel/zodiac-ts/README.md

 forecast = hws.predict();
 optimizedParameters = hws.optimizeParameters(20); //return an object containing the optimized values of alpha, gamma and delta
 //After the optimization, the value of alpha, gamma and delta are directly set to the optimized values

+//Case of moving average
+var ma = new zodiac.MovingAverage(data);
+var order = 1;
+dataSmoothed = ma.smooth(order);
+//The mean is taken from an equal number (order) of data on either side of a central value

 ```